-Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:
+Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:

-- Section 1.
-Short Title.
-This Act shall be known as the "Tax-Free Importation of Medical Supplies and Equipment Act of 2019." - Section 2.
-Relief from Customs Duty and Value Added tax on the Importation of Donated Medical Supplies and Equipment.
-The importation of the following are hereby exempt from the payment of customs duty and value-added tax: - (1) Any medical supply or equipment intended for medical research and medical treatment which will be donated to the Department of Health (DOH), government hospitals, or any other medical research institution; - (2) Any of its spare parts, components, and accessories, including spare parts and tools, especially designed for the maintenance, inspection, calibration, or repair of the medical supply or equipment; and - (3) Any donation in relation to medicine, medical supplies or equipment from any person, government institution, corporation, international organization, or other similar entities to medical missions or disaster relief operations organized by the government or non-government organizations, accredited by the DOH.
+SECTION 1.
+Short Title. - This Act shall be known as the "Tax-Free Importation of Medical Supplies and Equipment Act."

+SEC.
+2. Relief from Customs Duty and Value Added tax on the Importation of Donated Medical Supplies and Equipment. -The importation of the following are hereby exempt from the payment of customs duty and value-added tax:

+(1) Any medical supply or equipment intended for medical research and medical treatment which will be donated to the Department of Health (DOH), government hospitals, or any other medical research institution;

+- (2) Any of its spare parts, components, and accessories, including spare parts and tools, especially designed for the maintenance, inspection, calibration, or repair of the medical supply or equipment; and - (3) Any donation in relation to medicine, medical supplies or equipment from any person, government institution, corporation, international organization, or other similar entities to medical missions or disaster relief operations organized by the government or non-government organizations, accredited by the DOH.

-Section 3.
-List of Supplies and Equipment. - The DOH shall provide a list of supplies and equipment that shall be tax-exempt under this Act.
+SEC.
+3. List of Supplies and Equipment. - The DOH shall provide a list of supplies and equipment that shall be tax-exempt under this Act.
 Provided that, medical supplies and equipment that are not included in the list may be submitted to DOH for evaluation and possible inclusion.

-Section 4.
-Prior Approval from the Food and Drug Administration. - Pursuant to Republic Act No. 9711, otherwise known as the "Food and Drug Administration Act of 2009," the consignee shall obtain an import permit or clearance from the Food and Drug Administration (FDA) for the imported medical supply or equipment before the customs duty and value-added tax exemption may be availed.
+SEC.
+4. Prior Approval from the Food and Drug Administration Pursuant to Republic Act No. 9711, otherwise known as the "Food and Drug Administration Act of 2009," the consignee shall obtain an import permit or clearance from the Food and Drug Administration (FDA) for the imported medical supply or equipment before the customs duty and value-added tax exemption may be availed.

-Section 5.
-Separability Clause. - If for any reason, a provision or part hereof is declared invalid, other provisions not affected thereby shall remain in full force and effect.
+SEC.
+5. Separability Clause. - If for any reason any part or provision of this Act shall be deemed unconstitutional or invalid, the other sections or provisions hereof shall not be affected and shall remain in force and effect.

-Section 6.
-Repealing Clause. - Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule or regulation contrary to or is inconsistent with the provisions of this Act is hereby repealed, modified or amended accordingly.
+SEC.
+6. Repealing Clause. - All provisions of existing laws, orders and regulations contrary to or inconsistent with this Act are hereby repealed or modified accordingly.

-Section 7.
-Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation.
+SEC.
+7. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation.

-19 Approved,
+Approved,